DanielFrulane/Telemetry-With-Arduino-And-CAN-Protocol/README.md

 4. All Local Processing Units send information from each sensor, encoded in a string, and then goes into stall mode until the "processing" message is sent by Central Processing.
 As the CAN protocol limits the number of bytes sent per message, every string is encoded into a sequence of bytes and decoded by the Central Processing with the help of special characters included in the messages associated with the string.
 Each sensor is associated with the following information (those not related to hardware are stored in a data structure in Central Processing to generate a log):
     - Sensor Name;
     - Unit of measurement;
-    - Collection step (whithin how many seconds the data is collected);
+    - Collection step (within how many seconds the data is collected);
     - Pin (where it is connected to the Arduino);
     - Maximum value (if not null, it says the maximum value that the measurement can reach before identifying a value alert);
     - Minimum value (if not null, it says the minimum value that the measurement can reach before identifying a value alert).
 5. After a certain period of time without receiving information from Local Processing, the Central Processing sends the "processing" message, requesting sensor readings.
-6. With the collection of values from each sensor occurring at the frequency determined in its sensor information (predetermined), the Local Processing Units interpret sends messages to the CAN protocol with their associated reading, every time the time elapsed since the last collection of values is the same as it's step.
+6. With the collection of values from each sensor occurring at the frequency determined in its sensor information (predetermined), the Local Processing Units interpret sends messages to the CAN protocol with their associated reading, every time the time elapsed since the last collection of values is the same as its step.
 Considering that the messages sent by Local Processing are not processed immediately through Central Processing, a lag is prevented from occurring incremental in writing data on a continuous temporal scale.
 The code was formulated so that the delay between the step is equal to the elapsed time since the last reading and the reading of the value in Local Processing will be irrelevant.
 7. Central Processing interprets incoming sensor data, sends it to the external communication protocol, and generates a log formatted on the SD card module.
 8. At any time, if the data received by Central Processing is not formatted properly, it will send the "error" message, causing the Local Processing Units to completely restart, as if they had just been energized.